dndx/shadowsocks-libuv/README.md

 More information can be found at [issue #3](https://github.com/dndx/shadowsocks-libuv/issues/3)

+### CPU 100%
+There is a possibility that the process will sometimes consume 100% of CPU and can not be restored.
+The cause of problem is not clear but I am working for a solution.
+Including re-design the way connection is handled, please stay tuned.

 ## Performance
 I did not fully benchmark it yet, but according to my use on [TinyVZ](http://tinyvz.com/) (OpenVZ 128M RAM and CentOS 5.8 x86).
 When streaming YouTube 1080p vedio at about 20Mbit/s bandwidth, it use at most 3% of RAM (RSS about 7500) and almost no CPU time.
 During webpage browse it use less than 0.7% RAM (RSS about 1164).
 Which can be considered effective.